-No later than FOUR weeks prior to the examination:
+No later than SIX weeks prior to the examination:

-You will need to submit a Masters Examination Board form.
+You will need to submit a Doctoral Examination Board form.
 To complete this form, you will need to know your thesis title, the names and contact information for your examiners, and the date and time of your examination.
 Please submit the form to the graduate office (SSC 3324) for approval, and then it will be forwarded for you to SGPS.
-Note that for MA examinations, the grad office will arrange for an exam chair among department faculty members.
+Note that for doctoral examinations, SGPS will arrange for an exam chair from another graduate program.